Monterroso/CozyCabin/docs/active-workflows/adminagent-workflow.md

      });
      ```
    - Purpose: This is your Supabase Edge Function entry point.
-   - State: A new serverless function that can handle the admin’s requests for ticket summarization, categorization, assignment, etc.
+   - State: A new serverless function that can handle the admin's requests for ticket summarization, categorization, assignment, etc.

 ---

-## 3. Create “supabase/functions/tools/agentOrchestrator.ts”
+## 3. Create "supabase/functions/tools/agentOrchestrator.ts"
 1. [ ] In supabase/functions/tools/, create a file named agentOrchestrator.ts.
 2. [ ] Put high-level orchestration logic here (using LangChain or any direct LLM calls).
 For example:
    ```ts:supabase/functions/tools/agentOrchestrator.ts